 You'll Need Your Cascadia Network Account

 You must have a Cascadia Network Account to get a UW NetID.
-If you do not know your Cascadia Network account credentials yet, visit the Open Learning Center, the Help Desk or use the Student Account Management Tool to look your account information up.
+If you do not know your Cascadia Network account credentials yet, visit the Learning Center, the Help Desk or use the Student Account Management Tool to look your account information up.
 You will need your Student ID, PIN and birth date to complete this process.
 Cascadia faculty and staff receive a Cascadia Network Account when they begin employment.

 Choosing your NetID